angular/angular/adev/src/content/guide/image-optimization.md

 ### Can you add a new built-in loader for my preferred CDN?

 For maintenance reasons, we don't currently plan to support additional built-in loaders in the Angular repository.
 Instead, we encourage developers to publish any additional image loaders as third-party packages.

+### Can I use this with the `<picture>` tag

+No, but this is on our roadmap, so stay tuned.

+If you're waiting on this feature, please upvote the Github issue [here](https://github.com/angular/angular/issues/56594).